 Topics surface in apps like Word or Teams.
 The idea is that if you meet a strange term when working on material, you can hover over the word and Topics will try and find a relevant match.
 If Topics matches the term in its repository, the application can display a topic card containing pointers to sources to help the user understand the term.
 The organization of corporate knowledge allows Topics to identify experts who might help people answer questions about a topic, and questions can be posted directly to experts via the app (Figure 3).

 Topics is an elegant idea and useful technology.
 It is the most interesting technical initiative in Viva, especially as organizations can import specialized information from third-party services to make data available to Topics.
+For more information, check out our detailed guide on how to set up and manage Viva Topics.

 A product launch doesn’t imply software availability.
 Microsoft announced their EXP platform and partners.
 Now they need to deliver the software.
 Here’s what we know so far: